Chicken Wild Rice Soup

 - Use leftover meat.
 Leftover rotisserie chicken is perfect for this wild rice soup, as is leftover Thanksgiving turkey!

 - Adjust the salt.
-Depending on the saltiness of the broth, chicken or turkey, etc., you may need to add more salt or soy sauce to achieve the best flavor.
+Depending on the saltiness of the broth, chicken, turkey, etc., you may need to add more salt or soy sauce to achieve the best flavor.
 Just taste test and add more if you need to.

 - Adjust the creaminess.
-If you like a super creamy soup, use more half and half.
+If you like a super creamy soup, use more half-and-half.
 Or even use some heavy cream.
-If you like the broth thinner, don’t add as much half and half.
+If you like the broth thinner, reduce the amount of cream.

 - In the fridge.
 Leftover wild rice soup will stay great for about 5 days in the fridge.
 Just reheat on the stovetop or even in the microwave.
 If the leftovers are too thick, add a splash of additional chicken broth to thin it out.